 The Group's Puma VCTs are each limited-life vehicles, aiming to distribute the initial capital and returns to their investors after five years.
-Since 2005 over £170 million has been raised for Puma VCTs, and more than £75 million has been distributed back to shareholders.
+Since 2005 over £200 million has been raised for Puma VCTs and more than £85 million has been distributed to their shareholders.

-Puma's market-leading VCT track record is reflected in the fact that the most recently closed fund, Puma VCT 5, is the most successful limited-life VCT in the 30 year history of the industry, having returned 106.3p per share (on a net cost of investment of 70p) in cash distributions to shareholders over its life.
+Puma's market-leading VCT track record is reflected in the fact that the most recently fully distributed fund, Puma VCT 5, is the most successful limited-life VCT in the 30 year history of the industry.
 Puma VCTs 1 to 4 have each produced the highest total return of their respective peer groups.
 The current stable of funds are all performing well and have paid out tax-free dividends of between 5p and 7p per annum to shareholders.

-Puma VCT 10 closed for subscriptions during the period, raising over £27.8 million, making it the largest single company VCT fundraise in the 2013/14 tax year and accounting for more than half of the total funds raised in the limited-life VCT market in that year.
+Puma VCT 11 closed for subscriptions during the period, raising over £30 million, making it the largest single company VCT fundraise in the 2014/15 tax year and accounting for more than half of the total funds raised in the limited-life VCT market in that year.
 The Group considers this fundraising to be a considerable achievement and an endorsement of Puma's standing in the VCT sector.

-Puma VCT 11 is currently open for subscriptions and hopes to capitalise on the investment team's excellent track record.
-It has received strong support, having already raised £25.2 million.
+Puma VCT 12 is currently open for subscriptions and hopes to capitalise on the investment team's excellent track record.
+It has received strong support, having already raised £20 million.
 It has been highly rated by leading commentators and included on the recommended panels of many leading private banks, wealth managers and independent financial advisers.